-But of course a deck doesn’t come without its flaw and Fallen Angel of Hatred (ADW-081) is a real pain to this deck, as the deck is truly relying on searching for and cheating stuff in from its main deck.
+But of course a deck doesn’t come without its flaw and The Witch of the Fallen Kingdom (ADW-072) is a real pain to this deck, as the deck is truly relying on searching for and cheating stuff in from its main deck.

 Or simply being able to counter every move away.
 Wolfgang, Guide of the Demonic World (ADW-075)‘s effect is just an activated ability, and there are tons of cards that can counter them.